BlaiseMuhirwa/gladius/README.md

 $$

 Notice that only $\frac{1}{m}$ entries all non-zero.
 So, for large values of $m$, $D_{W}\Phi$ is very sparse and we are far better off not computing the matrix above.

+### Why the name Fortis, you ask?
+Well, I have always loved Latin.
+You can look up what this translates to in English.